-Participation is limited to a maximum of 35 early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.
+Participation is limited to at most 50 early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.

 The MAGIC program involves actively interacting with your fellow participants and seeking potential collaborations.
 Applicants should have an ongoing commitment to making a positive contribution not only to their research but also to the broader scientific community.